Documents That Define American Governance

 The Document That Defines Authority Itself

 The Declaration of Independence is routinely treated as ceremonial.
 It appears in speeches, framed in public buildings, quoted on national holidays.
-That treatment is a significant misreading.
+That treatment reflects a significant misreading of its function.

 The Declaration is not decorative.
-It is functional.
+It is foundational.

 It answers a question that most civic education fails to address directly: where does legitimate government authority originate?